haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 # Do not require full manifest evaluation

 Right now it is necessary to fully evaluate nimscript configuration in order to determine list of dependencies, as it might contain code with complicated logic.
-It cannot be statically reasoned about and introduces a lot of complexity in tooling (right now nimble has to generate a `.nims` file, evaluate it separately and only then get list of dependencies).
+It cannot be statically reasoned about and introduces a lot of complexity in tooling (right now nimble has to generate a `.nims` file, evaluate it separately.
+It processes nim code and modifies global variables like `vesion`, then prints result in the end.
+Output of script execution is parsed by nimble and only then get list of dependencies).

 Arbitrary nimscript might be considered a good solution for custom `task` targets, but ultimately this leads to issues where even `author = <author name here>` might require full compiler to evaluate.

+Instead, small subset of the package manifest must be written in a declarative manner (still using nimscript syntax, but with more strict rules).
+Specifically this concerns `requires` and couple more metadata fields.

 - `version = "version"` and `packageName = "name"` must have string literal and be located at the toplevel.
 - Non-optinoal dependencies are written as `requires "dependency1", "depenendency2"` and are located at the toplevel file as well.